saeneas/things-for-thought/README.md

 Congratulation on your pull requests!
 As a follow up, here's your briefing for your *next quest*:
 Create a folder and a file in the students folder.
 Both should have the same name as you :-) Here you will write a small journal that documents your process.
 Please start with an entry on your current thoughts on your project direction.
 The more finish before next week, the better I can support you by providing resources and directions!
 Don't forget to submit the pull request! ;-)

+This repository is configured to automatically render the markdown to a website that you can find [here](https://saeneas.github.io/things-for-thought).

 ## What's next
 Take another look at the slides from this week and align your process with the schedule.
 By next week you should have